EmilOJ/EmailMonitor/README.md

 -   Logs actions and errors to a text area within the GUI.
 -   System tray icon for minimizing the application and quick access to actions (Show, Settings, Quit).
 -   Configuration is saved to a `config.py` file.
+-   Comprehensive test suite with unit, integration, and end-to-end tests.
+-   Can be packaged as a standalone executable with PyInstaller.

 ## Prerequisites